cheslijones/tls-minikube/README.md

 - [`./ingress-ip.yaml`](https://github.com/cheslijones/tls-dev-k8s/blob/main/k8s/ingress.yaml): This your `ingress-nginx` ingress controller configuration.
 It accepts traffic for our web application and then routes it to the appropriate running service.
 For example, traffic going to our root route (`http://example.com/`) will be routed to the running `client` app.
 - [`./client/deployment.yaml`](https://github.com/cheslijones/tls-dev-k8s/blob/main/client/deployment.yaml): This is the configuration for the `create-react-app` `client` service.
 This gives the `client` service an IP in the cluster so when `ingress-nginx` receives traffic heading to `/`, it knows what Deployment to send the traffic to.
+- [`./client/Dockerfile.dev`](https://github.com/cheslijones/tls-dev-k8s/blob/main/client/Dockerfile.dev): This is the `docker` configuration for how to build the `client` image.
 - [`./skaffold.yaml`](https://github.com/cheslijones/tls-dev-k8s/blob/main/skaffold.yaml): This configuration will be how we spin the cluster up and the services.
 It does a number of cool things like checking the `docker` running in `minikube` to see if our services have been built into images, and if not, it will run our `Dockerfile.dev` to build the image.
 In addition, it will run and destroy the `deployment.yaml` when start and stop the cluster.
 Pretty cool and time saving stuff.

 ### Getting the IP of the Cluster